 Marketing products and services beyond the launch date.
 Reviewing revenues, pipeline, usage, or other metrics to understand the impact that product marketing activities have had.
 Scaling products across business lines and regions.
 (Some product marketing managers support five or more products at once).
 And keeping a strategic and detail-oriented eye on all product development.

-As well as the above, product marketing managers are increasingly focused on certain tasks.
-According to research from the State of Product Marketing 2021 report, the top five responsibilities for product marketing managers are:
+As well as the above, product marketing managers are increasingly focused on certain tasks. five or more products, the top five responsibilities for product marketing managers are:

 - product positioning and messaging (92%),